ohnx/gh-js/README.md

  - GHuser object (Stores info about a user)
  - GHrepo object (Stores info about a repo)

-Function calls in gh-js are all part of these two objects.
+Function calls in gh-js are all part of the last two objects.

 To start off with, you probably want to create a GHuser object:
 ```js